HanzAkor/RSpec_Project/Skill_Challenges/recipes/diary_class_system_design.md

     # Returns nothing
   end

+  def count_words
+    # Returns the number of words in all diary entries
+    # HINT: This method should make use of the `count_words` method on DiaryEntry.

+  end

+  def reading_time(wpm)# wpm is an integer representing
+                        # the number of words the user can read per minute
+    # Returns an integer representing an estimate of the reading time in minutes
+    # if the user were to read all entries in the diary.
+  end

+  def find_best_entry_for_reading_time(wpm, minutes)
+        # `wpm` is an integer representing the number of words the user can read per minute.
+        # `minutes` is an integer representing the number of minutes the user has to read.
+    # Returns an instance of diary entry representing the entry that is closest
+    # to, but not over, the length that the user could read in the minutes they
+    # have available given their reading speed.

+  end

-  def add_task(tasks) # tasks is an instance of TodoList
+  def add_tasks(todolist) # tasks is an instance of TodoList
     # tasks gets added to the diary
     # Returns nothing
   end

-  def all
+  def format_diary
     # Returns a list of entry objects
     # Returns list of tasks
   end
 end

 class DiaryEntry
-  def initialize(title, contents) # title and contents are both strings
+  def initialize(title, contents, contacts) # title, contents and contacts are all strings
     # ...
   end